HackerfarmIndia/HF-Scholarship/README.md

 - Build a simple webpage using HTML & CSS
 - Install Git & Create a GitHub account and put your code on it
 - Finish Introduction to JavaScript on Codecademy https://www.codecademy.com/learn/introduction-to-javascript

+###### Web Development EXTRA-PREP Excercises (for SCHOLARSHIP upto 25% on HackerFarm Program Fee)
+- Learn JavaScript & DOM Manipulation
+- Build Pure/Vanilla JavaScript ToDo App with localStorage API & Push it to GitHub
+- Do HackerRank Challenges on & get 1000 points on JavaScript Challenges

 ###### Data Science Prep Excercises
 - Finish Python on Codecademy https://www.codecademy.com/learn/learn-python-3